Bed Bugs

 Behavior & Habitat

-Bed bugs are nocturnal and typically feed while the host sleeps, attracted by body heat and carbon dioxide.
-A feeding takes 5–10 minutes, after which they retreat to hiding spots.
-They prefer to hide within 8 feet of where people sleep — in mattress seams, box springs, headboards, bed frames, and nightstands.
+Bed bugs are nocturnal and feed while the host sleeps, attracted by body heat and carbon dioxide.
+A feeding takes 5 to 10 minutes, after which they retreat to hiding spots.
+They prefer to hide within 8 feet of sleeping areas (in mattress seams, box springs, headboards, bed frames, and nightstands).

 Warning Signs